fedeghe/malta-umd/README.md

 }
 ```

 but if `wrap:true` is passed then it is expectd to be just the content of the function:
 ```
 function foo(){...}
 function foofoo(){...}
 return {foo:foo, foofoo:foofoo}
 ```

- **warning** : use this plugin only for development purposes

 Sample usage:
 ```
 malta app/source/mod.js public -plugins=malta-umd[name:\"myMod\"]
 ```
 or in the .json file :
 ```
 "app/source/mod.js" : "public -plugins=malta-umd[name:\"myMod\"]"
 ```
 or in a script :
 ``` js
 var Malta = require('malta');
 Malta.get().check([